3.17. Example Measurement Setups

 Earth and measure ground are connected together at the enclosure.
 Earth ground is connected using a screw on the rear of the CM-10 module.
 The BNC shells of the modules provide measure ground.

-Adding a CM-10 module to this configuration provides a four-wire measurement.
+Adding a VM-10 module to this configuration provides a four-wire measurement.
 This improves the accuracy of measuring small resistances.

 Diode Characterization